HPC-AI-Team/pexsi/doc/introduction.md

 The main function is described in the PEXSI::PMatrix::SelInv function in the class PEXSI::PMatrix.

-The section @ref PageIntro says the following about
+The section @ref pageIntro says the following about

-Dependencies      {#SecDependencies}
+Dependencies      {#secDependencies}
 ============

 PEXSI uses

-License and copyright      {#SecLicense}
+License and copyright      {#secLicense}
 =====================

     Copyright (c) 2012 The Regents of the University of California,